talawson05/advent-of-code-golang/2025/day-05/README.md

 Had to rethink the duplicates where a single item is in multiple of the ranges.
 Breaking the loop was enough for the unit test, let's see how the real input handles it.
 Nailed it!

+## Part 2

+What!
+If I could expand the ranges, this would already have been done.
+I need to work with the left and right integers of the range, so creating a function to extract them.
+First time sorting a slice!
+Ok trying to handle the overlap is tricky.
+And now to count the numbers in the range.
+I've totally butchered CountOfFreshIngredients, it should not have the second return type, this is how API interfaces drift over time.

 ## Take away

 This was the first time encoutering execution timeouts.
 Not a real timeout, just me bored of waiting and killing it.
 The result was throwing away a nice little idea of using sets, but sometimes we have to say goodbye.
 On that note this was how I learned Golang does not have sets, and that maps can be used to replicate the behaviour.
-Finally, comparing nested slices of slices requires more than the basic slices.Equals.
+Comparing nested slices of slices requires more than the basic slices.Equals.
 Enter the reflect.DeepEqual which I subsequently took out as part of aboritng the set idea.
+We got to import a sort library.
+Finally I've fallen into the classic trap of updating inputs/outputs for a function without respecting the functions name, just because I couldn't be bothered to break it apart - slaps wrist.